splanck/vlibc/vlibcdoc.md

 ### Behavior and Caveats

-- `malloc` allocates memory linearly using `sbrk` and returns `NULL` on failure.
+- `malloc` reuses freed regions from the free list before requesting more memory from the system and returns `NULL` on failure.
-- `calloc` calls `malloc` and zeroes the allocated block.
+- `calloc` calls `malloc` and zeroes the allocated block, returning `NULL` on overflow.
-- `realloc` always allocates a new block and copies up to `size` bytes from the old pointer if one was provided.
+- `realloc` expands or shrinks allocations, allocating a new block only when the existing one cannot satisfy the request.
-- `free` releases memory only if called on the most recently allocated block.
+- `free` places the block back on the free list and coalesces with adjacent free regions.

-Because memory is only reclaimed for the most recent block, applications that allocate many objects may still eventually exhaust the heap.
-These routines are sufficient for small examples but should not be considered production quality.
+The allocator remains intentionally simple.
+While it can recycle memory from any previous allocation, heavy fragmentation may still lead to inefficient space usage.

 ## Memory Mapping